Subtotal | $0.00 |

 One hitters are your ideal on-the-go method of consuming THC flower.
 As the name suggests, these are usually small devices designed for one or two quick hits.
 They’re simple to use, as well.
 Just pack one end of your one-hitter with a bit of flower, light it up, and inhale from the other end.

-Portable vaporizers are electronic devices that offer an alternative to smoking.
-Most portable vaporizers are compatible with flower, with components that allow you to switch between flower and concentrates.
-Before you load THC flower into your vaporizer, check your device owner’s manual to make sure it is compatible with flower.
-Each portable vaporizer has its own usage and maintenance requirements as well, so take note of these details as well.
+Before you load dried flower into your vaporizer, check your device owner’s manual to make sure it is compatible with flower.
+Each portable vaporizer has its own usage and maintenance requirements as well, so take note of these details.

 When portable vaporizers simply don’t cut it, desktop vaporizers offer bigger vapor production and more advanced features.
 The trade-off is that you can’t easily bring them with you; they’re designed to be plugged into the wall and stay put on a tabletop.
 Most desktop vaporizers feature precise temperature control and offer the power needed to produce some serious clouds.
 Again, make sure any vaporizer you use is compatible with THC flower before attempting to load it.

-When you buy cannabis from a NY dispensary like The Travel Agency, you’ll find THC flower prepackaged in varying sizes.
-You can buy cannabis in 3.5-gram, eighth-ounce, quarter-ounce, half-ounce, and one-ounce packages.
-Within these packages, you’ll find smaller bits of cannabis, often called popcorn buds or smalls, alongside premium flower that is meticulously grown and trimmed.
-You’ll also find prerolls, where you can buy a single preroll or a multi-pack.
-In both categories, you can find options for infused products, including “moonrocks,” which is flower rolled in concentrate and kief, and infused prerolls drizzled with high-quality concentrates.
+When you buy cannabis flower from a NY dispensary like The Travel Agency, you’ll find the bud prepackaged in varying sizes.
+You can buy it in 3.5-gram, eighth-ounce, quarter-ounce, half-ounce, and one-ounce packages.
+Within these packages, you’ll find smaller bits of cannabis, often called popcorn buds or smalls, alongside premium flower that’s meticulously grown and trimmed.

 If you’re looking for more information or personal recommendations, our expert budtenders will also be on hand to help you.
 Their extensive knowledge of our cannabis products and breadth of experience helping consumers like you ensure you’ll bring home a product you’ll love.